FarronF/limerick-council-meetings/meetings/2023/01/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick -12th December 2022.md

 quarter of 2023.
 Commencement of the main development contract is expected to follow

-through the ensuing summer months.---
+through the ensuing summer months.
+---
 5

 **7.Question submitted by Councillor E. Secas**